numfocus/gsoc/2017/proposals/patni-harshit.md

 [MEP21](http://matplotlib.org/devel/MEP/MEP21.html): color and cm refactor.
 This will greatly help in understanding the current implementation of normalization and color mapping tools in Matplotlib.
-Some tasks that can be done as a part of this are:
+Some tasks that can be done as part of this are:
     - Tidying up namespace
     - Defining a "Color" class
     - Making it easy to convert from one color type to another `hex -> RGB`, `RGB -> hex`, `HSV -> RGB` etc